SoneeJohn/iTubeDownloader-Browser-Extensions/README.md

 # iTubeDownloader Broswer Extensions
-Web Browser Extension used my iTubeDownloader
+Web Browser Extension used by iTubeDownloader

 ## Installation